cytoscape/cytoscape.js/documentation/md/notation.md

 All gesture actions can be controlled by the dev, toggling them on or off whenever needed.

-## Object ownership

-When passing objects to Cytoscape.js for creating elements, animations, layouts, etc., the objects are considered owned by Cytoscape.
-Objects like elements have several levels to them, and doing deep copies of those objects every time they are passed to Cytoscape creates additional expense.
-When desired, the dev can copy objects manually before passing them to Cytoscape.
-However, copying is not necessary for most developers most of the time.

-## Gestures

-Cytoscape.js supports several gestures:

- * Grab and drag background to pan : touch & desktop
- * Pinch to zoom : touch & desktop (with supported trackpad)
- * Mouse wheel to zoom : desktop
- * Two finger trackpad up or down to zoom : desktop
- * Tap to select : touch & desktop
- * Tap background to unselect : desktop
- * Taphold background to unselect : desktop & touch
- * Multiple selection via metakey (shift, command, control, alt) + tap : desktop
- * Box selection : touch (three finger swipe) & desktop (metakey + mousedown then drag)
- * Grab and drag nodes : touch & desktop

-All gesture actions can be controlled by the dev, toggling them on or off whenever needed.

 ## Position

 A node's position refers to the centre point of its bounding box.